Getting Started

 # Customization

-Customize the framework using straightforward CSS custom properties:
+Customize through CSS custom properties:

 --primary, --secondary, --accent